A historic London pub with a red façade A historic London pub with a red façade

 Serving Westminster since 1862

-Set in the heart of Westminster, The Albert is a Grade II listed pub that was built in the 19th century and survived The Blitz.
-Its original features remain virtually untouched, plus there's a gallery of prime ministers and a parliamentary division bell as it's so close to parliament.
-The place often gets busy with locals and tourists, serving a wide range of drinks and hearty pub grub.
+Set in the heart of Westminster, The Albert is a Grade II-listed pub that was built in the 19th century and survived The Blitz.
+Its original features remain virtually untouched, plus there's a gallery of prime ministers and a parliamentary division bell on-site as it's so close to parliament.
+The place often gets busy with locals and tourists, and serves a wide range of drinks and hearty pub grub.

 Send suggestion